myhades/ha-clash-controller/README.md

 ### 3. Additional Functions
 This integration provides basic streaming service availability detection.
 For this to work, Home Assistant must connect through the same proxy being tested, and this feature is off by default.
-To enable/disable this feature, navigate to "Devices & services" -> "Clash Controller" -> "Options".
+To enable/disable this feature, navigate to "Settings"  > "Devices & services"  > "Clash Controller"  > "Options".

 Currently supported service(s): Netflix.